u-blox/ubxlib_examples_xplr_iot/README.md

 This is only required to be done once.

 Please note that this command will only work for examples that has defined CONFIG_BT.
-The current examples doing that are: ibeacon, scanner and aoa_tag.
-In this case the command will be for ibeacon:
+The current examples doing that are: ble_ibeacon_z, ble_scan_z and aoa_tag.
+In this case the command will be for ibeacon_z:

-    do flash_net -e ibeacon
+    do flash_net -e ble_ibeacon_z